16 AprThree Keys for Success on Mid-Atlantic Solar Construction Projects

-In 2019, four Mid-Atlantic states cracked the top 25 for solar installation:
+When we originally published this article in 2020, four Mid-Atlantic states were in the top 25 for solar installation:

 #6 North Carolina

 Construction in the Mid-Atlantic is not the same as it is out West.
-The topography, weather and soil vary greatly between the two regions.
-Additionally, a new region requires new personnel.
-Although some contractors travel across country to the next project, there will be inevitably be new subcontractors, vendors and other personnel on site.
+The topography, weather and soil varies greatly between the two coasts.

 Owners, developers and engineers must plan around these key differences and adjust site plans, material selection and project execution.

-Failure to do so could result in damaging erosion, project delays and a whirlwind of bad publicity.
+Failure to do so could result in damaging erosion, downstream contamination, project delays and a whirlwind of bad publicity.